I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 - Physical conditioning

-- Jumping technique
+- Fine-tuning his jumping technique

 Scenario #1: squatting lower before jumping

-Scenario #2: losing body fat
+Scenario #2: shedding body fat

 Can Zion Williamson’s body handle the force he generates?

-This all becomes an even bigger concern if his athleticism continues to improve.
+These concerns only grow if his athleticism continues to improve.

 Zion’s body withstanding his unworldly power

-- Improve his jumping technique
+- Refine his jumping technique.

-- Reduce unnecessary high-impact actions on the court
+- Minimize high-impact actions on the court.

 Zion Williamson taking the NBA by storm